cloudflare/cloudflare-docs/products/warp-client/src/content/warp-for-teams/teams/index.md

 # Deployment

-Deploying the Cloudflare WARP client to support your Cloudflare for Teams configuration supports manual installs, simple deployment scripts, or advanced enterprise management tools, such as Microsoft Intune or Jamf.
+Deploying the Cloudflare WARP Client to support your Cloudflare for Teams configuration supports manual installs, simple deployment scripts, or advanced enterprise management tools, such as Microsoft Intune or Jamf.

 <Aside>